Wānaka: Utilities

 Aurora Energy operates the electricity distribution network in and around Wānaka.
 Electricity is fed from Transpower's national grid at Cromwell to Wānaka via twin 66,000-volt lines.

 Fresh water for the town is drawn from Lake Wānaka via two inlets and treated by chlorination prior to distribution.
 Since 2008, the water supply has had issues with Didymo "rock snot" algae entering the system and building up, clogging filters and household plumbing.
 The Queenstown-Lakes District Council planned to add protozoal treatment to the water supply in 2024.

 Commerce

-In late 2021, Wānaka became home to the smallest Countdown supermarket in New Zealand.
-It will provide increased competition in the supermarket trade for Wānaka.

 Resource consent was approved for a film studio development in 2021.
-The film studio is expected to cost $280 million and will include up to 10 sound stages, an 11 hectare lake, an Italian village and replicas of parts of Venice, Paris and New York City.
+The film studio was expected to cost $280 million and will include up to 10 sound stages, an 11 hectare lake, an Italian village and replicas of parts of Venice, Paris and New York City.

+$4m of government funding was withdrawn when the project failed to meet agreed milestones, and as of 27 May 2024, the project appears unlikely to go ahead.